kjellberg/monoz/README.md

 #### Run other bundler commands

 You can also run other bundler commands on all projects in the repository using the `monoz bundle` command followed by the desired arguments.
-For example, to run the RSpec tests for all projects, you can use the following command:
+For example, to run Rubocop tests in all projects, you can use the following command:

 ```console
 $ monoz bundle exec rubocop